-The district provides special programs for gifted and talented students, bilingual students, English language learners, students diagnosed with dyslexia, and students with disabilities.
+The district provides special programs for gifted and talented students, students who are homeless, students in foster care, bilingual students, migrant students, English language learners, students diagnosed with dyslexia, and students with disabilities.
 Students may be nominated/referred for the gifted and talented program at any time by teachers, counselors, parents, or other interested persons.
 (Policy EHBB LOCAL) The coordinator of each program can answer questions about eligibility requirements, as well as programs and services offered in the district or by other organizations.
 A student or parent with questions about these programs should contact the campus principal.